8 Top Tips to Make Your PR Outreach Campaigns More Successful

 Moving slightly away from the content of your press release, another key thing to do in order to run a successful PR outreach campaign is to make sure that you do your research and find your perfect audience.
 Of course, you are likely to want to reach out to top tier press outlets, and general gaming news websites when it comes to putting PR out about your game.
 However, another important thing to do is to search for more niche publications that might take interest in your game.
 For example, console-specific gaming press or genre-specific outlets are both things to look for.

 6. Tailor Communications to Audience

 Once you have found your perfect target audience you can then think about how you can tailor your outreach to them.
 In some cases, it may be best to put separate PR outreach campaigns out, using different approaches for each.
-For example, if your game is a VR game, you might put one piece of PR out for the VR-specific outlets, focussing on that aspect to the game.
-Your second campaign might be targeting more general outlets, focussing less on the micro details of the game, and instead giving a more macro-overview of it all.
+For example, if your game is a VR game, you might put one piece of PR out for the VR-specific outlets, focussing on that aspect of the game.
+Your second campaign might be targeting more general outlets, focusing less on the micro details of the game, and instead giving a more macro-overview of it all.

 7. Know Your Game’s Timeline

 Another thing to bear in mind with PR, is your games timeline.
 When sending your PR out, what are you aiming for?
 Views on a trailer?
 People to Wishlist your game?
 Just general awareness?
 In any case you must think about where journalists can go from the press release – a website, social media page etc. The sooner that you can get the game into the hands of journalists the better, so if you are able to provide a demo copy to journalists when sending out your press release, then you should certainly do so.